quasarbright/quasarbright.github.io/programming-languages.md

 # [PongChamp](https://github.com/quasarbright/PongChamp)

 [PongChamp](https://github.com/quasarbright/PongChamp) is an imperative programming language my friend [Ryan Mitchell](https://github.com/RyanRio) and I made together.
 It is a scripting language with syntax inspired by JavaScript.
-It was originally created as a scripting langauge for a game engine he was developing for a class on game engines.
+It was originally created as a scripting language for a game engine he was developing for a class on game engines.
 As such, it has a foreign-function-interface for C/C++.

 The language was developed in Haskell.
 Currently, the language is directly interpreted by directly evaluating/running an AST,